snowplow/snowplowanalytics.com/_posts/2019-02-12-entity-resolution-with-graphs/index.md

 (Network)-[:ALIAS]-(Network)
 ```

-Because, we're modelling the data as a graph, we can easily extend our model as our solution matures, for instance if we add more identifiers to our taxonomy or figure out new relationships between the entities.
+Because, we're modeling the data as a graph, we can easily extend our model as our solution matures, for instance if we add more identifiers to our taxonomy or figure out new relationships between the entities.

 ### Logical model